postcss/postcss/README.md

 ### Control

-With [`postcss-plugin-context`] you can run different plugins on different parts of CSS.
+There is two way to make PostCSS magic more explicit.

+Define a plugins contexts and switch between them in different parts of CSS by [`postcss-plugin-context`]:

 ```css
 .css-example.is-test-for-css4-browsers {